 These Prayer Stations have been created by the CELEBRATE family ministry as a response to the World Meeting of Families.
 The Prayer Stations can be used at any time of the year, although they were specifically created for the World Meeting of Families.

 The CELEBRATE Prayer Stations were developed primarily for children to be accompanied by a mix of parents/carers, grandparents, catechists and parishioners, to travel together in small groups from station to station to create an interactive prayer journey.

 The content is based on Scripture and Church teaching on the family echoing some of the themes from the WMF documents.
 They were developed to be as engaging and inclusive as possible and provide discovery and formation elements to evangelise and catechise and help build family and church community.

 Do take a look and consider whether they can be part of your parish and and diocesan activities.
 They are free to download but are not free to produce so CELEBRATE would be very grateful for a donation if they are used.

 We are very excited to be able to offer you a fantastic new resource to help you celebrate the family.
 We have worked alongside storytelling agency Ministory, to bring you a dynamic and exciting assembly to use in your school.
 Both primary and secondary versions of the assembly are available.

 These animated video assemblies include a range of guest speakers, reflections and prayers, and will be the perfect resource to use with your students to help them think about and reflect on the theme of family love.

-We encourage all schools to use the assemblies around and after June 22-26 to celebrate family.
 For more information, please contact me, Joanne White (email@example.com), so that I can help you in any way that I can.